igitonga/igitonga/README.md

 ### Aloha 👋
-I use the name Mr.G often.
+I use the name Mr.G often. <br>
-I'm a full stack developer using Laravel and React 💙
+I'm in the pathway of being a good software engineer if there is something like that.

 ### :fire: My Stats :
 <table>